Axel Vidjeskog

-Axel Johannes Vidjeskog (born 14 April 2001) is a Finnish professional footballer who plays as a midfielder for Trelleborg in Superettan.
+Axel Johannes Vidjeskog (born 14 April 2001) is a Finnish professional footballer who plays as a midfielder for Varbergs BoIS in Superettan.

 Club career

 Vidjeskog began to play football in the youth program of FF Jaro.
 He started his senior career in 2017, playing for Jaro first team in the second-tier Ykkönen, and for the reserve team Jakobstads BK in the third-tier Kakkonen.

 For the 2021 season, Vidjeskog joined a Veikkausliiga club Kuopion Palloseura (KuPS).
 At the start of the 2022 season, he was loaned out to fellow Veikkausliiga side Ilves.
 He returned to KuPS in July, after his loan deal expired.
 Vidjeskog and KuPS won two consecutive Finnish Cups in 2021 and 2022.
 On 13 November 2023, he extended his contract with KuPS until the end of 2024.
 Widjeskog and KuPS won the 2024 Finnish Cup and the Finnish Championship title, completing the club's first-ever double.

 On 12 February 2025, he signed with Trelleborg.
 He scored his first goal for Trelleborg on 28 February, the winning goal in a 1–0 win against Degerfors in Svenska Cupen.